 Name of the site or facility.

-Permittees must submit a report on January 31 and July 31 of each calendar year concerning facilities within their jurisdiction not in compliance with waste discharge requirements regulating stormwater.
-These include: (1) NPDES Permit No. CAS000002, NPDES General Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities (Construction General Permit); (2) NPDES Permit No. CAS000001, NPDES General Permit for Storm Water Discharges Associated with Industrial Activities (Industrial General Permit); (3) NPDES Permit No. CAG618001, Sector-Specific General Permit for Storm Water Runoff Associated with Industrial Activities from Scrap Metal Recycling Facilities within the Santa Ana Region (Scrap Metal Permit).
-Notification shall not prevent or delay the Permittees from independently taking appropriate actions to bring facilities into compliance with their local ordinances, rules, and regulations as well as Water Quality Management Plans (WQMPs) specified in section VIII.C.
+If, during the course of a site inspection or a complaint investigation, Permittees find evidence of a discharge in violation of applicable waste discharge requirements (e.g. Industrial or Construction General Permits, etc.) or of a known violation of local ordinances, the Permittee must include this information in the reports listed below.
+Permittees must submit a report on January 31 and July 31 of each calendar year concerning such facilities within their jurisdiction that are known not to have authorization to discharge waste under an NPDES stormwater permit (non-filers under section III.E.2.a) or are known to have release pollutants (section III.E.2.b) not in compliance with waste discharge requirements regulating stormwater.
+These include, without limitation, facilities or sites that are subject to: (1) NPDES Permit No. CAS000002, NPDES General Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities (Construction General Permit); (2) NPDES Permit No. CAS000001, NPDES General Permit for Storm Water Discharges Associated with Industrial Activities (Industrial General Permit); (3) NPDES Permit No. CAG618001, Sector-Specific General Permit for Storm Water Runoff Associated with Industrial Activities from Scrap Metal Recycling Facilities within the Santa Ana Region (Scrap Metal Permit).
+Notification shall not prevent or delay the Permittees from independently taking appropriate actions to bring facilities into compliance with their local ordinances, rules, and regulations.
 The semi-annual report must include the following:

 Facilities without Permit Coverage.
-Facilities that are known or suspected of not having authorization to discharge waste under an NPDES stormwater permit, including sites subject to Senate Bill 205.
+Facilities that are known of not having authorization to discharge waste under an NPDES stormwater permit, including sites subject to Senate Bill 205.
 The report must include, at a minimum, the following documentation:

 Name of the facility;